Photographing The Wedding Preparations & the Start of the Day

 It’s not often that I’m asked to attend and photograph the preparations for an LGBT wedding but on the odd occasion that I am, it’s always good fun and high-camp!
 The grooms or brides generally prepare together and it’s lovely to capture them both enjoying these precious moments at the start of their wedding day.

 At last the bridal party are ready to leave for the venue and marriage ceremony.
 Your photographer may often have to leave a while before the bride to get establishing shots of the groom and guests at the wedding venue.
 I find this to be the case more at religious venues.
 In register offices, the bride needs to attend a legal meeting with the registrar to check the details and eligibility to marry.
 This leaves me with time to photograph events from the groom’s side before the bride makes her grand entrance…

 Why Should We Have Our Wedding Preparations Photographed?

 I’ve tried to include as many examples of wedding preparations photo opportunities here as I can.
 Lots of couples don’t want this part of the day photographing.
 I think that it’s the most unpredictable and part of the day and very good fun.
 It’s a chance to get a diverse and memorable set of images.
 With the nerves, fun, anticipation and emotion, the preparations remain a key part of a wedding day.

-My advice is if you’re unsure, book your photographer for your preparations.
+My advice is if you’re unsure, then do book your photographer to cover at least some of your preparations too.
 The scene will be well and truly set for your day to unfold…

 >>>>Back to Index<<<<